danielsaidi/website_danielsaidi/collections/_posts/2022/2022-01-13-m1-swift-package-problems.md

 I got my brand new 14" M1 MacBook Pro in mid-December and absolutely love it.
 However, there are things with the new architecture that cause serious problems when working with Swift packages and XCFramework builds.
 In this post, I'll describe the problems and return with solutions, should I find any.

-Update 2022-01-18: I have solved the XCFramework Bitcode problem and have updated the text with how.
+**Update** I have solved the XCFramework Bitcode problem and have updated the text with information.

 ## Swift Packages can't preview SwiftUI previews

-I have a bunch of open source projects that support Swift Package Manager, many of them containing SwiftUI views, and was very happy when Apple added the ability to use SwiftUI previews within packages.
+I have a bunch of open source projects that support Swift Package Manager.
+Many of them contain SwiftUI views, and I was happy that Apple added the ability to use SwiftUI previews within packages.

-Since then, I often extract app-agnostic views and logics to app-specific packages, just to improve build times when just working with the app domain or views.
+Since then, I often extract app-agnostic views and logics to app-specific packages, to improve build times and separate concertns.
 Running unit tests and building previews has never been faster.

-Until M1.

-After getting my M1, previews no longer work in Swift Packages.
-It doesn't matter if create a new package from scratch, if I select simulator or a real device, if I clean derived data and the build folder.
+However, on my M1, previews no longer work in Swift Packages.
+It doesn't matter if create a new package, use a simulator or a real device, clean derived data and the build folder.
 It never works.

 Even this view in a brand new package fails: